openconfig/kne/docs/multinode.md

 ## Create a topology in a multi-node cluster

 This guide assumes a multi-node cluster has already been set up.
 The cluster should adhere to these restrictions:

--
--
--
+- Use a pod networking add-on [compatible with MetalLB](https://metallb.universe.tf/installation/network-addons/)
+- Use dockerd as the [CRI](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime)

 The following optional section shows how to create a multi-node cluster using `kubeadm` on GCP.
-Skip directly to the topology creation step if your existing cluster adheres to the above guidelines.
+Skip directly to the
+[topology creation step](#topology-creation) if your existing cluster adheres to the above guidelines.

 ### Cluster setup

 Using GCP we will create a 3 VM setup, 1 VM serving as the `Control Plane` + 2 VMs each serving as a worker `Node`.

 #### VPC